jjackson-eco/mammal_weather_lifehistory/annual_abundance_changes/README.md

-# Detrending annual abundance change data
+# Annual abundance data to population growth rates
-#### 2020-05-06
+#### 2021-03-11
 #### John Jackson

 ---

-This markdown is intended as an accompaniment to the scripts contained within the directory `annual_abundance_changes`, to walk through the process of detrending annual abundance data from the Living Planet Database for the terrestrial mammals.
+This markdown is intended as an accompaniment to the scripts contained within the directory `annual_abundance_changes`, to walk through the process of managing annual abundance data from the Living Planet Database for the terrestrial mammals, calculating annual population growth rates and exploring how best to account for temporal autocorrelation in abundance.
 Please refer to the scripts mentioned in each section of the markdown for full details on each section.
-We initially planned to use a detrending method to account for temporal trends in the abundance time series, but instead now focus on a single model with temporal effects included.
-Therefore, there are several unused scripts in this directory exploring these different approaches.
+We initially planned to use a detrending method to account for temporal trends in the abundance time series, but this was replaced with directly accounting for temporal autocorrelation in the models.
+There are several scripts here that were just exploratory i.e. detrending scripts,

-There are 3 main sections and scripts:
+There are 4 main sections and scripts:

 ## 1. Exploring and accounting for gaps in the abundance timeseries
 <details>